 - 1. Prepare a large, deep serving dish (or a few small ones for individual portions). - 2.
 Cover the bottom with crispy pita bread, reserving some for garnish. - 3.
 Drain the remaining chickpeas and arrange them on top of the pita layer. - 4.
 Pour the prepared sauce over the chickpeas as the third layer. - 5.
 Top with the remaining crunchy pita bread. - 6.
-Heat the ghee with the pine nuts until lightly browned. - 7.
+Heat the ghee with the pine nuts until lightly browned.
+To avoid burning, you can toast the pine nuts separately, but this adds an extra step.
+Ideally, do this while assembling the dish so you can pour it on while it's hot. - 7.
 Pour the hot ghee and pine nuts over the assembled dish.